Don’t Pretend AI “Knows”

 Detects radial density distributions and measures compression severity:

-• Measures: Follows radial decay around the frame and centroid and if aligned with mass
+Measures: Follows radial decay and if it is aligned with mass or the prior

-Key distinction: Designed to answer a single, precise question: Where does radial structure actually exist in the image, and which coordinate system does it stabilize around?
+Designed to answer a single, precise question: Where does radial structure actually exist in the image, the center or with the composition?

 Consumer tools chase style.
 Research metrics chase numbers.
 The Lens chases authorship.